nmccloskey/RASCAL/rascal_manual.md

                           # RASCAL automatically creates 'output/' on run
 ```

+#### notes
+> - Ensure that any directories synchronized to cloud storage (e.g., OneDrive, Google Drive) are HIPAA-compliant if they contain real clinical data.
-> **Note:** Use consistent participant encoding and file naming across projects to enable cross-run merging.
+> - Use consistent participant encoding and file naming across projects to enable cross-run merging.
 ---

 ### 1.4  Updating RASCAL